geospatialem/dts-2025-build-a11y-web-maps-sdk-js-calcite/demos/description-region/README.md

 - **off**: Default value.
 Updates are not announced.
 - **polite**: Updates are announced at the next available opportunity, allowing the user to finish their current task without interruption.
-- **assertive**: Updates are announced immediately, interrupting the current task.
+  -- **assertive**: Updates are announced immediately, interrupting the current task.
 This should be used sparingly and only for critical updates.
+  +- **assertive**: Updates are announced immediately, interrupting the current task. **This should be used sparingly and only for critical updates.**

 ### When to Use `aria-live`